crims0nHD/makerspace-spinner-scoreboard/README.md

 ## Usage

-Port 80: a HTTP webserver hosting the user interface under /interaction and a scoreboard under /scoreboard

-Port 8001: hosts the REST-API for the database
+### Port 80:
+- / holds a small navigation site
+- /interaction holds the user management and game management
+- /scoreboard holds, well, the scoreboard
+- /app holds the API and should not be accessed by a web browser